LDiazN/ArmorBlasting/README.md

 And this is the resulting mesh unwrapping material I came up with:
 ![Mesh unwrapping material node editor in Unreal 4](https://github.com/LDiazN/ArmorBlasting/assets/41093870/36295782-784f-4736-83ce-09096a99d5d6)

+The first part selects the pixel color based on the distance of the pixel to the sphere.
+The second part displaces the fragment position so that it is laid out in a plane with the same shape as the UV map.

 ## Fading mesh update
 The `TimeDamageRenderTarget` is a temporal damage map, so its content must be updated continuously over time.
 This update must be implemented as a function that is called repeatedly.
 For this reason, I start a timer on `BeginPlay` in the `BlastableComponent` that will update the render target every 10 milliseconds, at a rate of ~10 frames per second.
 It is important to not raise the update ratio too high, as this can cause the GPU to be overloaded with graphics calls.